 Broccoli Sprouts have the power to heal and prevent health issues

 Broccoli sprouts are tasty.
 Is it not better to do something to prevent disease?
 It is so easy to use our food to do this.
-Broccoli Sprouts is one of it.
+Broccoli Sprouts are one of them.
 It is a remedy from the Pharmacy of nature.
-Easy to grow at home and can be always available to use fresh in our kitchen.
+Easy to grow at home and can always be available to use fresh in our kitchen.

 Broccoli has anti-cancer properties and can kill cancer cells.
 The sprouts of Broccoli are even stronger.
-The seed is easy to find and it need only a jar and water to grow them and have always fresh.
-It does not need pots and soil a small place at the window is enough and you have them always freshly available at every time of the year.
+The seed is easy to find, and it needs only a jar and water to grow and always be fresh.
+It does not need pots and soil.
+A small place at the window is enough, and you have them always freshly available at every time of the year.

 Start sprouting and prevent in a delicious way many Health issues.